sandialabs/sansmic/docs/nomenclature.rst

         defined in terms of U.S. Customary units (1 barrel = 42 U.S. gallons).
         Note that U.S. Customary units are also *not the same* as now-deprecated :term:`U.S. Survey units`.

-        *See also:* NIST Handbook 44 :cite:`NIST-HB-44`.
+        *See:* `NIST Handbook 44 appendices B and C <https://www.nist.gov/pml/owm/nist-handbook-44-current-edition>`_.

     U.S. Survey units
         **DEPRECATED** The old (pre-2022) U.S. Survey units are based on the foot of the late 1800s.
-This foot was renamed the "U.S. Survey Foot" in 1959, when the :term:`international foot` became the standard "foot" in the United States.
-In 2022, the U.S. Government deprecated the U.S. Survey Foot and its derived units.
-All survey units (acre, chain, etc.) are now defined in terms of the international foot.
+This foot was renamed the "U.S. Survey Foot" in 1959, when the :term:`international foot` became the standard "foot" in the United States  :cite:`NIST-HB-44`.
+In 2022, the U.S. Government deprecated the U.S. Survey Foot and its derived units  :cite:`NIST-HB-44`.
+All survey units (acre, chain, etc.) are now defined in terms of the international foot :cite:`NIST-HB-44`.

         When referring to historical measurements, and
-        using the deprecated units, the unit should be prefixed with the letter "s" (e.g., sft and sac instead of ft and ac).
+        using the deprecated units, the unit should be prefixed with the letter "s" (e.g., sft and sac instead of ft and ac)  :cite:`NIST-HB-44`.
 They should no longer be used when creating new documents or new measurements.
-        The "survey foot" and "survey mile" are now the preferred terms for the old U.S. Survey Foot and U.S. Survey Mile with unit symbols "sft" and "smi", not "usft" or "usmi".
+        The "survey foot" and "survey mile" are now the preferred terms for the old U.S. Survey Foot and U.S. Survey Mile with unit symbols "sft" and "smi", not "usft" or "usmi" :cite:`NIST-HB-44`.

-        *See also:* NIST Handbook 44 :cite:`NIST-HB-44`.
+        *See:* `NIST Handbook 44 appendices B and C <https://www.nist.gov/pml/owm/nist-handbook-44-current-edition>`_.

     barrel
     barrels
     oil barrel
         U.S. and petroleum industry unit of volume.
 The oil barrel is equal to 42 U.S. liquid gallons, which are in turn defined as exactly 231 cubic inches.
-Thus, the oil barrel is equal to 9702 cubic inches or 539/96 cubic feet (9702/1728 == 539/96).
+Thus, the oil barrel is equal to 9702 cubic inches or 539/96 cubic feet (9702/1728 == 539/96) :cite:`NIST-HB-44`.
         The unit symbol is ":term:`bbl`" or "bbl oil".

     foot
     feet
     international foot
-        :term:`Customary unit<customary units>` of length, defined as exactly 0.3048 meters.
+        :term:`Customary unit<customary units>` of length, defined as exactly 0.3048 meters :cite:`NIST-HB-44`.
-        The unit symbols ":term:`ft`" and ":term:`ift`" are both acceptable and interchangable.
+        The unit symbols ":term:`ft`" and "ift" are both acceptable and interchangable :cite:`NIST-HB-44`.

     inch
     inches
-        :term:`Customary unit<customary units>` of length, defined as exactly 0.0254 meters (12 in = 1 :term:`ft`).
+        :term:`Customary unit<customary units>` of length, defined as exactly 0.0254 meters (12 in = 1 :term:`ft`) :cite:`NIST-HB-44`.
-        Unit symbol is ":term:`in`" or ":term:`in.`" (only if using "in" would be misunderstood as the English word "in").
+        Unit symbol is ":term:`in`" :cite:`NIST-HB-44`.

     degree Fahrenheit
         :term:`Customary unit<customary units>` of temperature.
 A change of one degree Fahrenheit is exactly equal to a change of 5/9 degree Celsius.
-The unit symbol is ":term:`°F`" or ":term:`degF`" (if limited to alphanumeric characters).
+The unit symbol is ":term:`°F`" or "degF" if limited to alphanumeric characters :cite:`NIST-HB-44`.
 Conversion is done using the following formula.

         .. math::